CalvinGregory/microUSV/MUSVController/README.md

 tagTransform:y | Float | Y position offset in mm
 tagTransform:z | Float | **Unused field:** Z position offset in mm tagTransform:yaw | Float | Rotation offset in radians
 PropellerSpin |  | Integer coefficients (1 or -1) which indicate if the propellers should spin forward or backward.
-These should match the coefficients found during the [Teleoperation Test](https://osf.io/k7a8p/wiki/14.%20Teleoperation%20Test/)
 PropellerSpin:port | Integer | Port (left) propeller coefficient
 PropellerSpin:starboard | Integer | Starboard (right) propeller coefficient
 bias | Float | Correction term to account for inequality between port and starboard motor outputs.
 Value must be a percentage between -100.0 and +100.0.
 Positive bias causes the vehicle to turn more to the left (port) while negative bias causes a right (starboard) turn.